-First of all, it is essential to distinguish between the purchase of an employer company, from the purchase of certain assets or the whole business unit.
+First of all, it is essential to distinguish between the purchase of an employer company, from the purchase of certain assets or the business unit.

-Chilean Labour Law provides specific regulation in case of total or partial amendments to the company's ownership, stating the 'labour continuity principle' set forth in Article 4 paragraph 2 of the Labour Code.
+The law provides specific regulation in case of total or partial amendments to the company's ownership, stating the 'labour continuity principle'.
 Some authors and jurisprudence consider that the same continuity applies in case of purchase of the company's assets and debts, or of a business unit, but this could be arguable.